deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 Rather than the last line of Alphas and red Betas they’d expected, the hallway was otherwise empty.

 Sikes half-turned to sweep his lights and weapon down a side hall, also empty.
 “Is that a...white flag?”

+…Well, ain’t that just the shit right there.

 “There is no fuckin’ way a Hunter’s gonna honor that…” Firth growled.